 Liu Jingbo, having over 30-years' experience in natural gas business such as technology, and management & trading, currently holds the post of Deputy General Manager of Guangzhou Gas Group Co., Ltd. and is responsible for procurement of gas resources, market development, investments abroad and the construction of Guangzhou Nansha Natural Gas Emergency Peak-Shaving Station.
 He took part in constructing the first LNG project in China, served as the Vice Director of the Executive Office of Chinese Party of Guangdong Liquefied Natural Gas Project and worked as on the board director of Guangdong Dapeng Liquefied Natural Gas Co., Ltd..

-Bernard Samuels leads Shell China Gas and LNG team, part of the global Shell Energy trading organisation.
-Bernard has worked in the Asia-Pacific Gas and LNG business for more than 20 years, with previous assignments in Russia (Sakhalin Energy), Singapore, Australia (Woodside) and Japan, in commercial roles in LNG marketing, New Business Development, Joint Venture governance and Acquisitions & Divestments.
+Bernard Samuels is based in Beijing where he leads Shell Energy China, part of Shell’s global gas and LNG trading organisation.
+Bernard has worked in Shell’s Asia-Pacific gas and LNG business for more than 25 years, with previous assignments in Russia (Sakhalin Energy), Singapore, Australia (Woodside) and Japan, in a variety of commercial roles in LNG Marketing, Acquisitions & Divestments, Joint Venture Governance and New Business Development.

 Nigel began his professional career as a geophysicist working on upstream exploration and production in the North Sea in 1986.
 His 22 years of senior executive experience in the energy sector includes extensive work on commercial arrangements in the natural gas industry for everything from upstream exploration through the value chain to retail energy, and gas and power trading.
 In South America, Australia, Asia and across Europe, Nigel has played a key role in developing and growing the LNG divisions of global energy companies such as Shell, Santos, Qatargas and Gazprom.
 His experience includes negotiating numerous multi-billion dollar energy agreements, conceptualizing Gladstone LNG (Australia), governmental agreements, joint ventures, LNG sales agreements, as well as operating agreements and price reviews.